 The permit was applied for on October 7, 2014.

-For some reason that City staff never explained, the application was not properly reported to the Hamilton Municipal Heritage Committee on October 16, 2014.
+For some reasons, which City staff never explained, the application was not properly reported to the Hamilton Municipal Heritage Committee on October 16, 2014.

 As a result, the permit was issued without any public knowledge during the Council election recess and only came to public attention on November 12, 2014.
 Demolition permits cannot be revoked, leaving the building without protection and the neighbourhood outraged.